We think policy wording can sometimes be ambiguous and finding the information you need in a policy book can be difficult.

 One insurer told us its standard policy wouldn’t cover biting, scratching, chewing and fouling, and we’d need to upgrade to obtain full cover.
 However, if the dog were to knock something over with its tail it would be covered.

 We contacted the home insurers listed in our guide to the best home insurers in May 2018, to ask if they covered damage in the home caused by domestic pets.

-- Saga does cover damaged caused by chewing, scratching, tearing or fouling under its Premier policy.
+Saga does cover damage caused by chewing, scratching, tearing or fouling under its Premier policy.
 Its Essential policy does not offer this cover.

 This is the same for Buildings, cover.
 Saga will cover pet damage under its Premier but not under its Essential policy.

 LV= home insurance covers home entertainment systems as part of its standard policy, so if your dog knocks over the TV, it could be covered.
 However, there are some exclusions.

 To cover all items in your home you can purchase LV’s Extended Accidental Cover, which will cover damage through chewing or biting.
 Remember, this add-on will be subject to terms and conditions so it's important to read your policy documents or call the insurer if you're concerned.

 M&S Bank home insurance will cover chewing, scratching and fouling under its Premier policy.
 M&S's Essential or Standard policies don't offer this cover.